EduRecommender/LearnMate/README.md

 4. **MLOps**:
    - Automate testing and CI/CD pipelines to ensure continuous model updates and deployment.
-   - Monitor the application's performance using tools like Prometheus and Grafana.
+   - Monitor the application’s performance using tools like Prometheus and Grafana.
    - Implement version control for models and dependencies to maintain reproducibility.

 ---